uikit/uikit-sublime/README.md

 ### Installation

 The plugin can be installed through Sublime Text's Package Control.
-Just search for `uikit`.
+Just search for [UIkit autocomplete](https://sublime.wbond.net/packages/UIkit%20autocomplete).

 Alternatively, you can clone this repository to the Packages directory of your Sublime installation.
 In Mac OS, this looks as follows:

 ```bash
 cd ~/Library/Application Support/Sublime Text 3/Packages/